 I was recently invited to contribute to Money.com‘s “advisors” pages, by which professional advisors share their expertise.
 My first post, entitled “How to Decipher a Financial Aid Letter,” went live yesterday.

 Here’s a quick excerpt:

 Each college provides a total Cost of Attendance — the educational equivalent of the manufacturer’s suggested retail price.
-The COA includes tuition, fees, room, board, a travel allowance, and a bit of spending money that is somewhat randomly determined by the director of financial aid.
+The COA includes tuition, fees, room, board, and a travel allowance.
+And a bit of spending money that is somewhat randomly determined by the director of financial aid.

 Then we tally up the “other people’s money” in the financial aid letter — grants and scholarships with no strings attached.
 OPM reduces the bottom-line cost of a college education.

 Throughout the college selection and application process, I like to help my families zero in on those schools that will be most generous.
 Assuming all has gone well, a good student may receive 50% or more off the price of tuition.
 That can be a good chunk of change.